 Tip #2 – Follow Your Branding

-You’ve worked hard to implement brand elements in your marketing, so don’t forget about it when it comes time to create your ads.
+You’ve worked hard to implement brand elements in your marketing, so don’t forget about it when it comes time to create your Google display ads.
 You want your audience to see your ad and recognize your brand.
 If you use different colors or images that don’t make sense for your business, you aren’t helping make that connection with your audience.

 Be consistent with your branding.
 Even if a consumer doesn’t click on your ad at that moment, these ads are still building brand awareness.
 The next time they see an ad for your business, it’s likely they will remember or at least recognize your brand.
 To make the experience even better for your audience, be sure to create your ads with your landing page in mind.
 Use the same color scheme, images and logo to make the experience seamless.